Loping151/DAMN/README.md

     # Your code here
 ```

 Run your function as usual.
-If an error occurs, the module will assist you in finding relevant solutions.
+If an error happens, the module will help you find solutions.